josmar-crwdstffng/angular/aio/content/guide/binding-syntax.md

 # Binding syntax

-Data binding automatically keeps your page up-to-date based on your application's state.
+Data binding automatically keeps your page up-to-date based on the state of your application.
 You use data binding to specify things such as the source of an image, the state of a button, or data for a particular user.

 <div class="alert is-helpful">